cal-itp/staff-bios/caltrans/benefits-delivery-decision-transformation/katrina_kaiser.md

 Help you think through metrics/indicators and deriving those variables; help you brainstorm cartography viz improvements; help you with your presentations and reports.

 ## How to support me at work together
 I am a visual learner and do best with written instructions or walk-throughs at first.
-I prefer to have running written meeting notes for reference later.
+I prefer to maintain running written meeting notes for reference later.
 On projects, I appreciate having a weekly or twice-weekly check-in meeting with specific deliverable expectations from everyone (even if these deliverables are just ideas or questions), and having uninterrupted time in between.
 I am less likely to watch video recordings of meetings on my own, but will as needed :).

 In the remote work environment, the social aspect of work is very important to me.
 Starting meetings with a "how are you doing" and a little small talk goes a long way!